Rajinder1212/RajinderpalBookStore/RajinderpalBookStore/README.txt

-  namespace modified in ApplicationDbContext.cs deleted migrations and downloaded new pakages deleted all class.cs files in all new three proect copy models folder into Rajinderpals.models and renamed added a project reference for models and data access 0829
+  namespace modified in ApplicationDbContext.cs deleted migrations and downloaded new pakages deleted all class.cs files in all new three proect copy models folder into Rajinderpal.models and renamed added a project reference for models and data access 0829